 No books or starcharts are required for this reading!
 Some people come into salons wanting to relax and enjoy their service in peace and quiet.
 Be super in tune with the vibes your client gives off.
 Do they close their eyes and lean their head back?
 That’s a sign they aren’t up for a chat.
 Try your best to match their energy–even when it’s not Gemini season.

 We know it can be hard to focus solely on one client at a time, especially on busy days, but this is paramount.
 If you are distracted or keep getting interrupted, your client may think you don’t care, and they may feel like they are getting ripped off.
 Try your best to get other tasks out of the way between appointments so you can give your clients your undivided attention.

 Ask Them Their Preferences

 When you ask a client how they like their nails done, it shows them that you genuinely care that they are happy.
-Some clients like to keep their toenails long when others prefer them clipped short.
+Some clients like keeping their toenails long, while others prefer clipped short.
 By asking, you are ensuring you and the client are on the same page with their expectations and the desired outcome.

-Unless the client comes in saying they have somewhere to be very soon, take your time with each service.
-As a nail tech first starting out, quality is more important than quantity.
-You will build a roster of regular clientele over time, so put generous effort in and be sure you are providing quality work.
-Take time to ask them what scent of lotion they like, or rub on some cuticle oil.
+We all know Miranda Priestly doesn’t like a glacial pace, but unless the client says they have somewhere to be very soon, take your time with each service.
+As a nail tech first starting, quality is more important than quantity.
+You will build a roster of regular clientele over time, so put the effort in and be sure you are providing quality work.
+Take time to ask them what scent of lotion they like or rub on some cuticle oil.